ghfbsd/kenken/README.md

 futile trial solutions, considerably reducing the search space.

-If you think that the puzzle might have more than one solution (good ones don't), you can ask the solver to find them by including the keyword, `all=TRUE` in the `ksolve` args, e.g.
+If you think that the puzzle might have more than one solution (good ones don't), you can ask the brute-force solver to find them by including the keyword, `all=TRUE` in the `ksolve` args, e.g.
 ```
     ksolve('trial-grids',all=TRUE)
 ```

-If you are curious about the solution method, you can invoke a trace option to see the progress of the backtracking search by adding a third arg to `ksolve`:
+If you are masochistically curious about the solution method, you can invoke a trace option to see the progress of the backtracking search by adding a third arg to `ksolve`:

 ```
     ksolve('trial-grids',1,TRUE)